bradbell/at_cascade/readme.rst

    is the parent of *node*.
 3. The priors on omega and mtother data are ignored.
-4. For each fit, the values in the node_id column of the avgint table are changed to correspond to thhe fit_node.
+4. For each fit, the values in the node_id column of the avgint table are changed to correspond to the fit_node.
 In addition, the covariate values are changed to the reference value for the fit_node.
-   This makes the predict table yield predicitons for the fit_node.
+   This makes the predict table yield predictions for the fit_node.
 5. Subgroups are not used; i.e., there is one group and one subgroup corresponding to all the data.